 - Risk acceptance.
-Risks are considered acceptable when cybersecurity leaders determine that the costs of applying other risk management strategies outweigh the benefits, and they'll continue operating as is with full knowledge of the risk.
+Risks are considered acceptable when cybersecurity leaders determine the costs of applying other risk management strategies outweigh the benefits, and they continue operating as is with full knowledge of the risk.
 Vulnerability managers commonly use this approach for low-probability, low-impact vulnerabilities that simply don't rise to the level of remediation.

-Cybersecurity professionals may often find themselves overwhelmed by the sheer volume of reports emanating from different vulnerability scans.
+Cybersecurity professionals often find themselves overwhelmed by the sheer volume of reports emanating from different vulnerability scans.
 Developing a complete picture of their vulnerability environment and adopting a risk-based vulnerability management approach help address this significant undertaking in a way that uses limited vulnerability management resources efficiently and effectively.